>> Sacramento Custody & Restraining Order Attorney | ROC Law

 Your initial consultation with Mr. Sarkovich is over Zoom or phone — private and on your schedule.
 Court hearings do require in-person attendance.
 When your case goes to court, Attorney Sarkovich will be there with you in person at every hearing — including the Sacramento Superior Court and William R. Ridgeway Family Relations Courthouse — so you are never alone when it matters most.

 We offer free initial consultations for qualifying domestic violence restraining order and child custody cases.
-We also offer generous discounts on legal fees for low-income clients.
-Contact us to discuss your situation — we will be honest about costs and work with your financial reality.
+We believe in transparent, competitive pricing — you receive aggressive, skilled representation without the overhead of a large firm.
+Contact us to discuss your situation and we will be straightforward about fees from the first conversation.

 Yes.
 Courts can modify custody orders when there has been a significant change in circumstances — such as relocation, substance abuse, new domestic violence, or a major change in the child's needs.
 In emergencies involving immediate danger, courts can act the same day.